 While most household cleaners work well for cleaning slideout room seals, certain chemical agents may cause the seals to degrade.
-Typically, $409^{\text{@}}$ and Lysol[®] type products work well.
-Use a product, such as Armor All[®] to keep seals soft.
+Typically, 409® and Lysol® type products work well.
+Use a product, such as Armor All® to keep seals soft.

 In addition, certain caulks and sealers may include chemicals that may adversely effect the performance of the seals.
-See your authorized dealer for caulks and sealers recommended for your coach.
+See your authorized dealer for caulks and sealers recommended for your motorhome.